-At March 31, 2022, the Company had recorded approximately \$2.1 million in Other payables and accrued liabilities related to contingencies.
+At March 31, 2025, there were no material claims against the Company and the Company had recorded approximately \$0.4 million in Other payables and accrued liabilities related to contingencies.

 Guarantees

 The Company applies the provisions of ASC 460, Guarantees ("ASC 460"), which provides accounting and disclosure requirements for certain guarantees.
 ASC 460 defines guarantees as contracts and indemnification agreements that contingently require a guarantor to make payments to the guaranteed party based on changes in an underlying (such as an interest or FX rate, security or commodity price, an index, or the occurrence or nonoccurrence of a specified event) related to an asset, liability or equity security of a guaranteed party.
 ASC 460 also defines guarantees as contracts that contingently require the guarantor to make payments to the guaranteed party based on another entity's failure to perform under an agreement as well as indirect guarantees of the indebtedness of others.